What is Dupuytren's contracture?

-The cause of Dupuytren's disease is unknown but may be associated with certain biochemical factors within the involved fascia.
+The cause of Dupuytren's contracture is unknown but may be associated with certain biochemical factors within the involved fascia.
 The problem is more common in men over age 40 and in people of northern European descent.
-There is no proven evidence that hand injuries or specific occupational exposures lead to a higher risk of devel-oping Dupuytren's disease.
+There is no proven evidence that hand injuries or specific occupational exposures lead to a higher risk of devel-oping Dupuytren's contracture.

-What are the symptoms and signs of Dupuytren's disease?
+What are the symptoms and signs of Dupuytren's contracture?

-What are the treatment options for Dupuytren's disease?
+What are the treatment options for Dupuytren's contracture?